-Prerequisite: TV Studio Production III
+2.5 Credits VPA Prerequisite: TV Studio Production II

-This is a mastery level course for students who have successfully completed advanced levels of television and film production.
-Students will continue to master their skills in video/audio editing, computer graphics, lighting, DVD production, camera operations, news writing and scriptwriting for film.
-Students will also apply advanced editing skills using the Final Cut Pro Suite.
-All must direct their own projects from start to finish along with mentoring students in TV & Film Production I, II & III.
-Students will also be required to make movies or videos for contests and film festivals.
-All students will be required to participate in all phases of student productions during and after school hours.
+This is a mastery level course for students who have successfully completed TV & Film Production II or III, and have the permission of the TV & Film Instructor.
+Students will continue to master their skills in historical and archival research, interviewing, screenwriting/scriptwriting, and video/film production and editing.
+All must direct their own projects from start to finish along with mentoring students in TV & Film Production I & or II.
+Students will also be required to make short films for entry in festivals and contests throughout the year as well as help facilitate all other level courses and their entries into the contests.
+Students will also be responsible to film and edit school events and/or video productions.
+It will require after school hours, which will be counted as summative grades during the marking period.